omery33111/Library/README.md

 # Library Project 📚

-I'm a student at John Bryce Academy.
-During the semester I got a project which simulates librarian's point of view working on a library.
+This is a project which simulates librarian's point of view working on a library.

 ## Project Missions